OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Test

-For the test environment, we will be deploying
+For the test environment, we will be deploying:

 * 1 x Azure Web App for Test
 * 1 x SQL Database for Test